harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gen-ai-overview.md

 The Harness AI Copilot offers comprehensive support with the following functionalities:

-* Assists in writing rules based on specific requirements: Helps users formulate rules tailored to their specific needs.
-By understanding the user's requirements, it generates customized rules to align with their governance objectives.
+* Assists in writing rules based on specific requirements: Helps you formulate rules tailored to your specific needs.
+By understanding your requirements, it generates customized rules to align with your governance objectives.
 * Provides descriptions of existing rules: Offers detailed descriptions of pre-existing rules.
-This feature allows users to gain a clear understanding of the purpose, scope, and implications of each rule, facilitating informed decision-making during the policy creation process.
+This feature allows you to gain a clear understanding of the purpose, scope, and implications of each rule, facilitating informed decision making during the policy creation process.

 ## Visual summary